The Rise.

 And somewhere along the way, without even realising it, I began to admire her.
 Almost as though she existed separately from me.
 I’ve been in awe of the bravery she carried and the openness she had to rewrite her own story.

 But over the past six months, something has shifted.
-I’ve realised… I am her now.
+I’ve noticed… I am her now.
 She wasn’t created because of a place.
 Byron was simply the seed.
 The environment that allowed her to begin her renewal.

 Now she exists regardless of location.
 The light she found here travels with her.
 It follows her wherever she goes next.